HOW TO BUILT A TOPOBATHYMETRIC DEM

 Get a high-resolution digital elevation model.
 For the Spanish territory, you can download for free the high resolution DEM by areas at the download center of IGN webpage (National Geographic Institute, https://centrodedescargas.cnig.es/CentroDescargas/index.jsp): Digital Elevation Models 🡪 Digital Terrain Model - MDT05 🡪 By list 🡪 Select by municipality or by map sheet.

-Both rater can be combined by: Raster🡪 Miscellaneous 🡪Combine.
-Note that the resulting raster will have the resolution of the coarser resolution of the rasters to combine.
+Both rasters can be combined by: Raster Miscellaneous Combine.
+Note that the resulting raster will have the coarsest resolution of the rasters being combined.

 It is recommended to use the Terrain Profile tool or similar to check that the final combination of the rasters does not present discontinuities or unrealistic shapes.